 When searching the databases for articles, do not type in whole sentences.

 Use the asterisk * to truncate words and widen your search.
-Therap* will search for Therapy and Therapies etc.
+Child* will search for Child, Children and Childhood.

-Try these suggested search terms in different combinations in the databases to get the greatest number of results.
+Try your search terms in different combinations to get the greatest number of results.

 WCC Library subscribes to a wide range of databases.
 You must be a current student, staff, or faculty member to use these databases.
 (See the Work Off-Campus tab above.)
 You may view a complete listing of the library's databases or click on the links on the left to search databases that are recommended for your Term Project.

 Remember to apply the Search Strategies outlined under the Search Strategy tab.
 Do not type in whole sentences.

 Enter your keywords in the search boxes.
 Before running your search, set your limiters using the limiter boxes below (use the dropdowns under this tab to see how to set your search parameters, view your results and save and send just the abstract or the entire article.)